ocmartin/hello-world/README.md

 # hello-world
-Some learnig with GitHub
+Some learning with GitHub
-Willing to get involve with other projects
+Willing to get involved with other projects
-Interested in C++ and Phyon
+Interested in C++ and Phyton
 First example